HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 ### 2-1\.
 Blur

-The approach proposed by \[dEon 2007\] is applied in texture space.

-The main idea of \[dEon 2007\] is to approximate the diffusion profile by the weighted sum of Gaussians, and thus the general 2D convolution can be replaced by two 1D convolutions since the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is a **separable filter**.
+The approach of \[dEon 2007\] is to approximate the diffusion profile by the weighted sum of 6 Gaussians, and thus the general 2D convolution can be replaced by 12(2 x 6) 1D convolutions since the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is a **separable filter**.

 And according to the **numerical quadrature**, the funtion value sampled from the irradiance texture should be multiplied by the difference of the domain $\displaystyle \operatorname{\Delta} p_i$. \[dEon 2007\] proposed the **stretch texture**, where the difference of the world position is stored, to described the $\displaystyle \operatorname{\Delta} p_i$.

-Evidently, the texture space approach is really weird according to the convention of the real time rendering.
+However, the approach proposed by \[dEon 2007\] is applied in texture space which is too weird according to the convention of the real time rendering.
 And the screen space approach is proposed by \[Jimenez 2009\] and \[Jimenez 2010\].

 Definitely, the screen space depth can be used to calculate the world position and thus the $\displaystyle \operatorname{\Delta} p_i$ can be obtained.
 However, the **stretch factor** proposed by \[Jimenez 2010\] is not proportional to the difference of the world position, and in my opinion, is empirical.
 And \[Mikkelsen 2010\] proposed a more reasonable filter size based on the mathematical derivation.

+However, the approach proposed by \[Jimenez 2010\] still needs 2N passes to perform the 2N 1D convolutions where the N is the number of Gaussians.
+Evidently, this is still too expensive for real time rendering.
+And the 2 passes approach is proposed by \[Jimenez 2015\] by assuming the irradiance is [additively separable](https://calculus.subwiki.org/wiki/Additively_separable_function) and **pre-integrating** the **filter**.